 This is another very dangerous myth that leads to major problems.
 SMB managers often think that if the company does not work in the public space, it is safe from attacks.
 However, this could not be farther from the truth.

 For example, if you design a B2B application that is used by a limited number of businesses and requires authentication to access, it is just as prone to cybersecurity risks as a public website.
 A cyberattack may be conducted not only by an employee of your customer’s business.
-If, for example, your login form has an SQL Injection vulnerability, an external attacker may gain access to the application that is designed to be used by specific customers only, not by the general public.
+If, for example, your login form has an SQL injection vulnerability, an external attacker may gain access to the application that is designed to be used by specific customers only, not by the general public.

 5. “We’re safe because there is no gain in hacking us”

 Cybercrime is not always a result of there being something to gain.
 It’s just as often a result of opportunity.
-Some cybercriminals focus on valuable intellectual property or sensitive data (and will do nearly anything to steal it) while some just shoot blind and hope to catch someone off-guard.
-Are you on-guard?
+Some cybercriminals focus on valuable intellectual property or sensitive data (and will do nearly anything to steal it) while some just shoot blind and hope to catch someone off guard.
+Are you on guard?

 When you examine the biggest data breaches in recent years, very few of them were actually the result of a targeted attack.
 In some cases, such as Equifax, it was indeed a targeted attack by, supposedly, Chinese special forces.
 However, the big hit of 2019 – the Capital One breach, was caused by a frustrated and emotionally unstable hacker who was looking for popularity in black hat circles.
 Most other breaches, however, were simply the result of someone scanning public addresses and finding a vulnerable resource.

-Once your organization gets rid of the above myths, you will have an easier time maintaining cybersecurity without a dire and unsatisfied need for that “magic security guy who will fix everything”.
+Once your organization gets rid of the above myths, you will have an easier time maintaining security measures without a dire and unsatisfied need for that “magic security guy who will fix everything”.
 With security perceived as a company-wide issue, with suitable focus and consideration, and with the right automated solutions, such as web vulnerability assessment and management software with a vulnerability scanner engine like Acunetix, your future looks much brighter than that of businesses still living in the past.
 Congratulations!

 DOWNLOAD FEATURED E-BOOK